ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/2.1-convert/README.md

   ![snapshot job output on AAP Web UI](images/snapshot_job_output.png)

-- Verify that the snapshot removal job run was successful.
+- Verify that the snapshot removal job run was successful by reviewing the job output.

 - Continuing in the AAP Web UI, navigate to Resources > Templates and then open the "CONVERT2RHEL / 02 Convert" workflow template.
 Here is what it looks like: